gruntwork-io/docs/docs/devops-foundations/account/add-new-account.md

 Next, create a pull request containing the new account request file.
 This action will trigger the Gruntwork pipeline to `terragrunt plan` the new account and update the pull request with the plan output.

-  #### Alternatively with Github Actions
+  #### Alternatively with GitHub Actions

-  If you have configured Github Actions in your infrastructure-live repository, with an Account Factory workflow, you can invoke that workflow, which will automatically create the account request file and open a pull request.
+  If you have configured GitHub Actions in your infrastructure-live repository, with an Account Factory workflow, you can invoke that workflow, which will automatically create the account request file and open a pull request.

 ### 3. Review the Plan Output & Merge the Account Request PR